ericmitt/IotPnp/SenseHat/SenseHat_Tuto.md

 1. Install VSTudio (with .NET and .NET Core)
 1. Install VSCode
 1. Clone this [tutorial repo](https://github.com/ericmitt/IotPnp/tree/master/SenseHat)
-1. The solution use 2 nuget package:
+1. The solution use 3 nuget package:
     1. Iot.Device.Bindings
-    1. Azure IoT sdk
+    1. Microsoft.Azure.Devices and Microsoft.Azure.Devices.Client (C# Azure IoT Hub SDK)
-1. Clone .net IOT Repo (optional, but you'll need their dll: Iot.Device.Bindings.dll)
+1. Clone .net IOT Repo (optional, as you have the dll via the nuget package)
-1. Clone Azure IoT C# SDK (optional, but you'll need to install the  latest version of the device [SDK](https://www.nuget.org/packages/Microsoft.Azure.Devices/).
+1. Clone Azure IoT C# SDK (optional, as you have the dlls via the nuget package [SDK](https://www.nuget.org/packages/Microsoft.Azure.Devices/).

 #### On the Azure portal
-Prepare a Hub with a new device
+Prepare a IoT Hub with a new device
 (For example IoTHub42, SenseThermostat)

 Note the following:
 1. cnx string for Iot Hub (to be used in IoT Explorer)
 1. cnx string for the Device (to be used in the project code)

 To do Later: Add and cnx Option for DPS (so we can use the device with IoT Central)

 ## Running the senseThermostat sample

-Open the Visual Studio solution (SenseThermostat.sln) Set your device connection string (program.cs)
+Open the Visual Studio solution (SenseThermostat.sln) from your clone.
-Build your solution (check it is successful)
-Publish your application in a local folder
+Set your device connection string (in program.cs, easy to copy from IoTExplorer) Build your solution (check if it is successful) Publish your application in a local folder
 1. set the target runtime to : Linux-arm
 1. set the deployemnt mode to : self contained (in case the .net core is not installed on the Pi)